How to Start a Blog: Know Your Why

 - News Feed.
 A company's blog can become their official news channel which can be referenced by the public and the press.
-This can reduce the volume of press releases and media kits that need to be distributed.
-Click here to learn more about creating a digital media kit.
+This can reduce the volume of press releases that need to be distributed.
+The blog could even include a link to the company's digital media kit, further reducing PR costs.

 - Communicate with Employees, Community or Customers.
 Similar to creating a news feed, a blog can be dedicated to communications for employees, customers or a specified community and set for restricted or password protected access to keep information confidential.